slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
 - when you hit a wrong note, it’s the next note that makes it good or bad.
 -->

-> *"This is the joy of the rose, that it blows, and then it goes."
--- Willa Cather [1873]*

-> *"However beautiful the strategy, you should occasionally look at the results."
--- Winston Churchill [1874]*

-> *"At Berkshire there has never been a master plan.
-Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
-We want people taking into account new information."
--- Charlie Munger [1924]*

 > *"Your life is tetris.
 Stop playing it like chess."
 -- x@torbair*